 Temporal and spatial properties of the BOLD fMRI response to first and second order contrast in V1

-Assistant Professor, Department of Neurology, Medical University of Wisconsin
+Assistant Professor, Department of Neurology, Medical College of Wisconsin

 Fellowship: Epilespsy, Department of Neurology, Cleveland Clinic

 Residency, Department of Neurology, Medical College of Wisconsin